gardener/gardener/docs/concepts/operator.md

 Please note, that this functionality is restricted to the `garden` namespace.
 The current `Secret` name of the generic kubeconfig can be found in the annotations (key: `generic-token-kubeconfig.secret.gardener.cloud/name`) of the `Garden` resource.

 For the virtual cluster, it is essential to provide a DNS domain via `.spec.virtualCluster.dns.domain`.
-**The respective DNS record is not managed by `gardener-operator` and should be manually created and pointed to the load balancer IP of the `virtual-garden-kube-apiserver` `Service`.**
+**The respective DNS record is not managed by `gardener-operator` and should be created manually.
+It should point to the load balancer IP of the `istio-ingressgateway` `Service` in namespace `virtual-garden-istio-ingress`.**
 The DNS domain is used for the `server` in the kubeconfig, and for configuring the `--external-hostname` flag of the API server.

 Apart from the control plane components of the virtual cluster, the reconcile also deploys the control plane components of Gardener.